MilkmanAbi/Picomimi/README.md

 A considerable—and often painstaking—amount of time was spent developing and refining the core ideas behind the system, drawing inspiration from classic UNIX philosophies such as simplicity, modularity, and clarity of purpose.
 AI tools were leveraged not as a replacement for thought, but as an extension of it—used to rapidly prototype, debug, iterate, and integrate complex features into the evolving framework.

-Earlier versions of the project (Picomimi v0.2 through v3.1.2) were developed entirely without AI assistance, back when the project’s scope was smaller and turnaround times were less of a personal concern and time was a non issue.
-This project began as a hobbyist project, one to make myself something to learn and grow with, purely for entertainment and to statiate curiousity.
+Earlier versions of the project (Picomimi v0.2 through v3.1.2) were developed entirely without AI assistance, back when the project’s scope was smaller and turnaround times were less of a personal concern, and time was a non-issue.
+This project began as a hobbyist project, one to make myself something to learn and grow with, purely for entertainment and to satiate curiosity.

-The result is a system built on both human insight and computational precision: a fusion of deliberate design and intelligent automation that emphasizes robustness, maintainability, and conceptual integrity.
+The result is a system built on both human insight and computational precision: a fusion of deliberate design and intelligent automation that emphasises robustness, maintainability, and conceptual integrity.

+I used AI extensively to learn coding concepts, debug my own issues, and figure out practical ways to implement ideas.
+This has been an incredible learning opportunity.
+AI has helped me learn complex concepts, use them appropriately and even advised me on structuring and managing complexity.
+AI has helped me fix countless problems, including when I had to change god knows how many parts of my code or merge huge, fragmented segments scattered across many, many scattered files into one.
+Conceptually and implementation-wise, a lot of effort went into this project.
+During development, the code was always crude and messy; it was cleaned up by AI right before publication on GitHub.

 ---